Reforming CAP – a conservation and landholder coalition

 Representation on CAP Reform

-Wild Europe made representation to the 2012 EU reform process.
+Wild Europe also made representation to the 2012 EU reform process.

 The public debate consultation was based around four key questions posed by the European Commission: